timelystream/timelystream.com/docs/introduction.md

 ## Third-party tools

-This section describes how to integrate QuestDB with third-party tools and utilities for collecting metrics and visualizing data:
+This section describes how to integrate Blazar with third-party tools and utilities for collecting metrics and visualizing data:

 - [Prometheus](/docs/third-party-tools/prometheus) monitoring and alerting.
 - [Grafana](/docs/third-party-tools/grafana) instructions for connecting
-  QuestDB as a datasource for building visualizations and dashboards
+  Blazar as a datasource for building visualizations and dashboards
-- [Kafka](/docs/third-party-tools/kafka) guide for ingesting data from topics into QuestDB by means of Kafka Connect
+- [Kafka](/docs/third-party-tools/kafka) guide for ingesting data from topics into Blazar by means of Kafka Connect
 - [Telegraf](/docs/third-party-tools/telegraf) guide for collecting system
-  metrics, specifying QuestDB as an output and visualizing the results
+  metrics, specifying Blazar as an output and visualizing the results

 ## Concepts

-This section describes the architecture of QuestDB, how it stores and queries data, and introduces features and capabilities unique to the system.
+This section describes the architecture of Blazar, how it stores and queries data, and introduces features and capabilities unique to the system.

-- [Storage model](/docs/concept/storage-model) describes how QuestDB stores records and partitions within tables
+- [Storage model](/docs/concept/storage-model) describes how Blazar stores records and partitions within tables
 - [Designated timestamp](/docs/concept/designated-timestamp) is a core feature that enables time-oriented language capabilities and partitioning